abeltje/V/README.md

     $ perl -MV=CPAN
 ```

-or if you want more than one
+or if you want more than one package

 ```
     $ perl -MV=CPAN,V